 These are not part of the hotel offerings, but the hotels figured out that this creates a great experience for their guests.

-If I provide a good experience of the Amritsar Village Life (coming soon!) with my bicycle tours to the travelers but it is extremely difficult for my customers to reach the starting place of the tour, there will be a missed opportunity to make my customers happy.
+If I provide a good experience of the Amritsar Village Tour with my bicycle tours to the travellers but it is extremely difficult for my customers to reach the starting place of the tour, there will be a missed opportunity to make my customers happy.

 But if I help my customer figure out the transportation for both before & after my tour of that remote village, I have now provided a great overall experience.